yesodweb/yesod-cookbook/Flushing-database-between-tests.md

 Second way seems much faster and less hardcode, but I didn't yet manage to implement it (I'm not sure about transaction support for yesod), so I'll describe first way.

 NOTE!
-This requires two patches to be accepted, one in HSpec, another one in yesod-test.
+This requires two patches to be accepted ([0], [1]), one in HSpec, another one in yesod-test.
 I'll send them today.

 In your `tests/main.hs`, modify your test runner to look something like this (assuming your project is called `WebShelf`, which probably isn't true, so please replace that with your db name):